 What if the ingredients are missing from the product page?
-Please reach out to our Community Care team; in most cases, we can get in touch with our producers and update the ingredients on the product page within a few days.
+Please reach out to our Customer Experience team; in most cases, we can get in touch with our producers and update the ingredients on the product page within a few days.

 Your ingredient list didn’t mention that this item was produced in a facility that also processes wheat, dairy, or other allergens.
 These co-packing facility disclaimers are becoming increasingly common, but often are added only to packaging and not shared with us when we’re adding ingredients to product pages.
 Some facilities are guaranteed free of certain allergens; if that is not the case, cross-contamination is a possibility and we would recommend using caution for folks with severe food allergies.